International Baccalaureate Program

 * As Latin is a written language, there is not an oral component of the Internal Assessment.
 However, they will be required to analyze and translate predetermined works.

-** Additionally, we offer Spanish, French and Chinese at the Ab Initio level, which is for students with less experience and/or confidence in their chosen language.
+** Additionally, we offer Spanish and Chinese at the Ab Initio level, which is for students with less experience and/or confidence in their chosen language.
 This pairs up with regular language 3 and 4 in the junior and senior year, respectively.

 IB ELECTIVES